 Russian researchers from the Moscow Institute of Physics and Technology, Valiev Institute of Physics and Technology, and ITMO University have created a neural network that learned to predict the behavior of a quantum system by “looking” at its network structure.
 The neural network autonomously finds solutions that are well-adapted toward quantum advantage demonstrations.
 This will aid researchers in developing new efficient quantum computers.
 The findings are reported in the New Journal of Physics.

 A wide range of problems in modern science are solved through quantum mechanical calculations.
 Some of the examples are research into chemical reactions and the search for stable molecular structures for medicine, pharmaceutics, and other industries.
-The quantum nature of the problems involved makes quantum computations better-suited to them.
+The quantum nature of the problems involved makes quantum computations better suited to them.
 Classical computations, by contrast, tend to return only bulky approximate solutions.

 Creating quantum computers is costly and time-consuming, and the resulting devices are not guaranteed to exhibit any quantum advantage.
-That is, operate faster than a conventional computer.
+That is, operates faster than a conventional computer.
 So researchers need tools for predicting whether a given quantum device will have a quantum advantage.

 One of the ways to implement quantum computations is quantum walks.
 In simplified terms, the method can be visualized as a particle traveling in a certain network, which underlies a quantum circuit.